 HIST-350.
 Advanced Special Topics in History

 A 300-level course dealing with special subject areas and periods that are not regularly taught.
-Open to first-year students only with instructor’s permission.
+Prerequisite: sophomore standing and any 200-level history course; or permission of the instructor.
 Three hours per week.
 Four semester hours.
-(H, DN, or GN, if so designated, contingent upon the topic.)
+(DN, GN, H, or O if so designated, contingent upon the topic.)

 HIST-351.
 Africa’s Cultures of Resistance